feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 * Every spoken paragraph is one connected thought built clause by clause from its spoken starting point
 * Clauses that belong together are joined with natural connective tissue
 * Line breaks only at genuine breath points
-* Creator's register maintained throughout from Step 3
+* Creator's register maintained throughout
 * Natural speech markers appear where they naturally fall for this specific person
 * Detective revelation structure active throughout
 * Genuine reactive discovery moments — at least two places where the speaker appears to realize something as they say it
 * Pace variation built into text itself through paragraph length and clause density
-* Context established before every specific detail — every term, jargon, proper noun, gaming term, industry structure, medical term explained before the detail depending on it
+* Context established before every specific detail — every term, jargon, proper noun explained before the detail depending on it
-* Personality moments distributed throughout at the ratio established in Step 3 A8 — marked in the spoken starting points table before prose generation begins
+* Personality moments distributed throughout at the 35/65 ratio — marked in the spoken starting points table before prose generation
 * Fun techniques 1–7 distributed throughout — not concentrated at the end
 * Timeline accuracy — verified sequence of events stated correctly every time it appears
-* **Self-narration present as documented in Step 3 A7 — the speaker should sound like someone who found these things out, not someone presenting established facts**
+* Self-narration present as documented in A7 — the speaker sounds like someone who found these things out
-* **At least one extended analogy or impression running at the full duration documented in Step 3 A9 Technique 2 — if the creator's humor relies on analogy duration, cut nothing from it.
-The length is the joke.**
+* At least one extended analogy running at full Technique 2 duration — the length is the joke, cut nothing from it

 ---

 #### **THE NATURALNESS AUDIT — APPLY BEFORE FINALIZING ANY PARAGRAPH**

-Before any paragraph is considered complete, check for these specific patterns that sound non-native or written when spoken aloud:
+These are spoken-aloud red flags — patterns that survive written editing but fail when read at normal speech pace.
+Check every paragraph for:

 * **Redundancy:** words or phrases doing the same job twice in the same clause
 * **Temporal anchors:** references to "last week," "yesterday," "recently" that will date the content — use relative time references instead